iaalm/iaalm.github.io/about.md

 permalink: /about/
 ---

 I'm *Kaisheng Xu*.
-I'm a software engineer in Microsoft now.
+I'm currently a software engineer in Microsoft.
 My research interests focus on image captioning and image retrieval.

 ## Publication
 Hanzhang Wang, Hanli Wang, *Kaisheng Xu*, "Categorizing Concepts with Basic Level for Vision-to-Language", IEEE conference on Computer Vision and Pattern Recognition (CVPR), 2018